wilzbach/docs.asyncy.com/cli/README.md

 # CLI

-Asyncy CLI is designed to be the core toolkit to interact with Asyncy.
+The 'Story' CLI is designed to be the core toolkit to interact with Storyscript Cloud.
 Create applications, update environment and manage application state.

 ## Install
-To get started install the Asyncy CLI ([Contribute](https://github.com/asyncy/cli))
+To get started install the 'Story' CLI ([Contribute](https://github.com/storyscript/cli))

 <table width="100%">
 <tr>